-3.2.1.1.7 Conflict of Interest Disclosure

-The IRB will review the conflict of interest portion of the application.
-The IRB will then make a determination as to the presence of conflicts of interest and determine whether changes are needed to the text of the informed consent document for the disclosure of same.
-Note that UCSD and the VA have independent review committees for conflict of interest, and that the findings of these committees, because they may occur after initial IRB approval of a project, may lead to subsequent modifications of Research plan and consent or other actions

-3.2.1.1.8 Payment to Subjects

-The IRB will determine whether proposed payments to subjects are appropriate and do not represent an undue influence on the trial subjects.
+- 3.2.1.1.7 Financial Interest Disclosure: The IRB will review the financial disclosure and conflict of interest portions of the Application for Initial Review submitted by the investigator.
+The Committee will then make a determination as to the presence of conflicts of interest and determine whether changes are needed to the text of the Informed Consent document for the disclosure of same.
+Note that UCSD and the VA have independent review committees for conflict of interest, and that the findings of these committees, because they may occur after initial IRB approval of a project, may lead to subsequent modifications of research plan and consent or other actions. - 3.2.1.1.8 Payment to subjects: The IRB will determine whether proposed payments to subjects are appropriate and do not represent an undue influence on the trial subjects.
 Payments to a subject should be prorated and not wholly contingent on completion of the trial by the subject.
+The method, amount, and schedule of payment should be stated in the consent form, and comply with applicable VA rules for research performed by VA investigators. - 3.2.1.1.8.1.
+If research is being conducted at the VA, according to VA Policy, Payment for Subjects, the following conditions also apply: